Also known as:Serum Urate; UA

 What does the test result mean?

-Higher than normal uric acid levels in the blood is called hyperuricemia and can be caused by the over-production of uric acid in the body or the inability of the kidneys to adequately remove enough uric acid from the body.
-Further investigation is needed to determine the cause of the overproduction or decreased excretion of uric acid.
+Higher than normal uric acid levels in the blood is called hyperuricemia and can be caused by producing too much uric acid in the body or the inability of the kidneys to adequately remove enough uric acid from the body.
+Further investigation is needed to determine the cause of the overproduction or decreased elimination of uric acid.

-There are several genetic inborn errors that effect purine metabolism.
-Metastatic cancer, multiple myeloma, leukemias, and cancer chemotherapy can cause increased production of uric acid.
-Chronic renal disease, acidosis, toxemia of pregnancy, and alcoholism can cause decreased excretion.
+There are several genetic inborn errors that affect the break-down of purines.
+Cancer that has spread from its original location (metastatic), multiple myeloma, leukemias, and cancer chemotherapy can cause increased production of uric acid.
+Chronic renal disease, acidosis, toxemia of pregnancy, and alcoholism can cause decreased elimination of uric acid.

 Increased concentrations of uric acid can cause crystals to form in the joints, which can lead to the joint inflammation and pain characteristic of gout.
 Uric acid can also form crystals or kidney stones that can damage the kidneys.